-If flying from Canada:
+If flying to the USA from Canada:

-- Make sure you use the official government website
+- Make sure you use the official government website to purchase your ESTA

 - It only takes around 15-20 minutes to fill out the application